 - bad breath;

-- it is difficult to determine which tooth is causing the pain.
+- difficulty identifying which tooth is causing the pain.

-If pulp necrosis occurs and the nerve tissue dies, you may not have sensitivity to heat, cold, or sweet, but the tooth may still hurt when tapped.
+If pulp necrosis occurs and the nerve tissue dies, you may not feel sensitivity to heat, cold, or sweets, but the tooth may still hurt when tapped.
 After that, the tooth can become infected and cause an abscess.
-Once this happens, it may appear that the infected tooth has become taller than the others.
+Once this happens, it may feel like the affected tooth is higher than the others.

 What causes pulpitis?